 - Performative public engagement in the public realm

-Antoinette’s future research will build upon my PhD research in participatory art practice.
+Antoinette’s future research will build upon her PhD research in participatory art practice.
 Specifically how a methodology of performative mischief, and the practice of clowning can enable co-authorship, conflict, and politicised discussion.